-In the second case, the same “adherence” and an added advantage: the antibacterial layer has also broken down the organisms contained in the faeces, making less chemical products necessary for cleaning the toilet.
+In the second case, the same "adherence" and an added advantage: the antibacterial layer has also broken down the organisms contained in the faeces, making less chemicals necessary for cleaning the toilet.

 The toilet spray coating, which the team calls LESS (liquid-entrenched smooth surface) can be applied in a few minutes and lasts about 500 rinses.

 A boon also for developing countries

 Even for portable toilets (many of which are the standard in some Sub-Saharan African countries) the application of the LESS toilet spray coating would save a lot in terms of maintenance and cleaning.

 With the water supply now under pressure in a quarter of the inhabited world, find new ways to reduce water waste and redirecting them to the places that need it most will be increasingly important.